-When discussing the success of any type of relationship, whether it’s friendship, romantic relationships, family relationships, business relationships, etc, one of the most talked about components for a lasting, secure relationship is healthy communication.
+When discussing the success of any relationship, whether it’s friendship, romantic connections, family, business relationships, etc., healthy communication is one of the most talked about components for a lasting, secure relationship.

-Another important element that’s not spoken of as often is mutual benefit - is the relationship serving both parties in the way they need and expect?
+Another critical element that’s not spoken of as often is a mutual benefit - is the relationship serving both parties in the way they need and expect?

-The relationships you have between yourself and your clients aren’t much different from other types of relationships in these aspects.
+Your relationships between yourself and your clients aren’t much different from other types of relationships in these aspects.

-There should be mutual benefit for both parties and clear, healthy communication.
+There should be a mutual benefit for both parties and clear, healthy communication.

-Because insurance isn’t a tangible product, sometimes, insurance customers don’t actually recognize the value until a loss occurs.
+Because insurance isn’t a tangible product, insurance customers sometimes don’t recognize the value until a loss occurs.

 When buying insurance, it’s easy to get caught up in the cost when you haven’t had to experience the benefits of having your assets covered.